cupokyle/tuftsim/README.md

 # tuftsim

-The Ultimate Fishing the simulator is a text-based choose-your-own-adventure game where you play as a teen who attempts to get out of going fishing with your dad.
+The Ultimate Fishing: The Simulator is a text-based choose-your-own-adventure game where you play as a teen attempting to get out of going fishing with your dad.